qbism/q2tools-220/README.md

 # Instructions:

 qbsp3
 *   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to valve and add "mapversion" "220" to worldspawn.
 JACK does this automatically when saving to v220.
 Note that JACK saves a hybrid map format that includes texture flags whereas standard v220 format does not.
-I added JACK load/save to a fork of Trenchbroom for testing.
+Current Trenchbroom source adds this hybrid format load/save.
 *   -choplight sets the chop size for surface lights.
 Lower settings may improve quality of large surface lights, especially when chop is high.
 Try "-chop 512 -choplight 32" as an example.
 *   -noorigfix disables 'origin fix'.